hystrath/hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical.md

 In the <dict>thermoDEM/</dict><subdict>#speciesName/thermodynamics</subdict> dictionary, edit the 4th element of the <dictkey>decoupledCvCoeffs()</dictkey> list to either be <dictval>0</dictval> (disabled) or <dictval>1</dictval> (enabled).

-In the following example, the electronic energy mode of the N atom is enabled
+In the following example, the electronic energy mode of the N atom is accounted for

 ```c++
         decoupledCvCoeffs    ( 1.5 0 0 1 0 56852 0 );